• Skip to primary navigation

 beaten egg whites

-• Gently hand mix in the dry ingredients and fold over egg whites until fully combined.
+• Gently hand mix in the flour mixture and fold over the whipped egg whites until fully combined.

 angel food cake batter in mixing bowl

-Can I use egg whites from a carton to make the angel food cake?
+Can I use liquid egg whites from a carton?

 I have probably made over 50 Angel Food Cakes and have always used fresh egg whites.
 But I have seen this question many times and was curious myself if it would work.
 In my opinion, you can use carton egg whites, but I didn't find that the cake rose as high and the texture wasn't as good.

-According to this article regarding egg safety, we can freeze egg yolks if we prefer not to use them within four days.
-Although I have never frozen them myself, I have always found ways to use up the leftover egg yolks.
+According to this article about freezing eggs by The Kitchn, we can freeze egg yolks if we prefer not to use them within four days.
+Although I have never frozen them myself since I have always found ways to use up the leftover egg yolks.
 Here are some ideas:

 • Try my Low carb Baked cauliflower rice pudding